Measure and integration on Boolean algebras of regular open subsets in a topological space: A categorical perspective

 To avoid the contradiction, we must have $\hs_2=\hs'_2$ ---i.e. $\hphi\circ p_1(s_1^*)=p_2\circ\phi^*(s_1^*)$.
 Since this holds for all $s^*_1\in\sS_1^*$, we conclude that $\hphi\circ p_1=p_2\circ\phi^*$; hence the diagram (\ref{gleason.natural.transform.e0}) commutes. \ethmprf

-If we restrict attention to the Boolean algebra of {\em all} regular sets, then Propositions \ref{stone.cech.compactification.functor} and \ref{stone.space.functor} admit a simpler formulation.
-A {\dfn full credence space} is an ordered pair $(\sS,\mu)$, where $\sS$ is a locally compact Hausdorff space and $\mu$ is a credence on $\gR(\sS)$.
-Let $\Cred_0$ be the category of full credence spaces ---this is a full subcategory of $\Cred$.
-Likewise, let $\CmpCred_0$ be the full category {\em compact} full credence spaces ---this is a full subcategory of both $\Cred$ and $\CmpCred$.
+If we restrict attention to the Boolean algebra of {\em all} regular sets, then Propositions \ref{stone.cech.compactification.functor} and \ref{stone.space.functor} have a simpler formulation.
+A {\dfn full content space} is an ordered pair $(\sS,\mu)$, where $\sS$ is a locally compact Hausdorff space and $\mu$ is a content on $\gR(\sS)$.
+Let $\Cred_0$ be the category of full content spaces; this is a full subcategory of $\Cred$.
+Let $\CmpCred_0$ be the category of {\em compact} full content spaces; this is a full subcategory of both $\Cred$ and $\CmpCred$.

-A topological space is {\dfn extremally disconnected} if the closure of every open subset is itself an open subset.
+A topological space is {\dfn extremally disconnected} if the closure of every open subset is open.
 Any extremally disconnected space is totally disconnected.
 A {\dfn Gleason space} is a compact, Hausdorff, extremally disconnected space (i.e. an extremally disconnected Stonean space).
 A {\dfn Gleason probability space} is an ordered pair $(\sS,\mu)$, where $\sS$ is a Gleason space and $\mu$ is a Borel probability measure on $\sS$.
 Let $\GlPr$ be the category of Gleason probability spaces and continuous, measure-preserving functions ---this is a full subcategory of $\StPr$.